 A lack of sufficient digestive enzymes like hydrochloric acid or pancreatin to aid in proper digestion may also contribute to constipation.

 A deficiency in EFAs, omega 3 and/or omega 6, or not the right ratio of each can also be what causes constipation.
 Other symptoms of a deficiency in essential fatty acids would include dry skin, scaly skin, brittle hair and nails, and depression.

 Lack of Acidophilus

-A daily supplement of acidophilus or some form of probiotic helps the bowels keep running efficiently by replenishing healthy bacteria in the colon.
+A daily supplement of acidophilus or some form of probiotic may help the bowels keep running efficiently by replenishing healthy bacteria in the colon.
 However, in the person with SIBO, this can be counterproductive.

-Magnesium citrate is the most effective form of magnesium for constipation.
+Magnesium ascorbate is the most effective form of magnesium for constipation.

 Don’t Ignore Nature’s Call

 Focusing on what you should do is only one side of what causes constipation, sometimes it’s what you shouldn’t do.

 When you feel the urge to have a bowel movement, don’t delay.
 Delaying will result in stool that is hard and dry, which will be hard to evacuate and result in constipation.

 One of the primary causes of constipation and other bowel problems is the shape of the modern-day toilet.
 Human beings are supposed to squat when they have a bowel movement.
 Squatting encourages the colon to empty completely and easily.
 The shape of our toilets does not allow for squatting and this results in incomplete bowel movements.